MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 ## Threat Protection with Microsoft Defender for Cloud

 **Microsoft Defender for Cloud** is an extended detection and response (XDR) solution that automatically collects, correlates, and analyzes signal, threat, and alert data from across your environment.
-Defender for Cloud is intended to be used together with Microsoft 365 Defender to provide a greater breadth of correlated protection of your environment, as shown in the following diagram.
+Defender for Cloud is intended to be used together with Microsoft Defender XDR to provide a greater breadth of correlated protection of your environment, as shown in the following diagram.

 :::image type="content" source="media/azure-infra-overview/azure-infra-overview-threat-protection.png" alt-text="Diagram of threat protection with Microsoft Defender for Cloud." lightbox="media/azure-infra-overview/azure-infra-overview-threat-protection.png":::

 In the diagram:

 - Defender for Cloud is enabled for a management group that includes multiple Azure subscriptions.
-- Microsoft 365 Defender is enabled for Microsoft 365 apps and data, SaaS apps that are integrated with Microsoft Entra ID, and on-premises Active Directory Domain Services (AD DS) servers.
+- Microsoft Defender XDR is enabled for Microsoft 365 apps and data, SaaS apps that are integrated with Microsoft Entra ID, and on-premises Active Directory Domain Services (AD DS) servers.

 For more information about configuring management groups and enabling Defender for Cloud, see: